SergioCrisostomo/js-calendar/Readme.md

 # js-calendar

-A client- or server-side JavaScript calendar for generating days, week days and week number for datepickers and apps.
+A client- or server-side JavaScript package for generating calendar with days, week days and week number, for datepickers and apps.
 Provides day of the week, week number, month info, can start week on monday or sunday and some other cool stuff.

 [![Build Status](https://travis-ci.org/SergioCrisostomo/js-calendar.svg)](https://travis-ci.org/SergioCrisostomo/js-calendar)